Cisco-Talos/DynDataResolver/README.md

 HINT:

-29. Sept 2020:
+29.Sept 2020:

-We are release a new version soon (1-3 weeks).
+We are going to release a new version soon (1-3 weeks).
 New version will have an improved installer and new debugging features Plus a few nice new IDA plugin workflow and usage features, stay tuned.... :)